FrankDMartinez/emma/design notes.md

 	1. Determine the mode to run in based on such parsing.
 	1. Determine what statistics to collect based on such parsing.
 1. Load serialized data if required.
+1. Generate data:
 	1. Run simulations:
 		1. Determine the number of elections to run.
 		1. For each election:
 			1. Prepare the election scenario:
 				1. Determine the number of Candidates.
 				1. Determine the number of Voters.
 				1. Determine the actual utility of Each Candidate to Each Voter.
 				1. Determine the degree of Voter ignorance.
 				1. Determine the *perceived* utility of Each Candidate to Each Voter.
 				1. Determine Condorcet Candidates if required:
 					1. Determine the Condorcet Candidate.
 					1. Determine the True Condorcet Candidate.
 				1. Determine the fraction of Voters voting honestly versus voting strategically.
-			1. Verify election scenario data matches serialized data if required.
 			1. For each voting method:
 				1. Determine the Candidate elected by this method in this election.
-			1. Verify election data matches serialized data if required.
 	1. Collect statistics from each simulation if required:
 		1. For each election:
 			1. For each voting method:
 				1. Collect required Bayesian Regret statistics:
 					1. Collect the method’s Bayesian Regret for the particular election if required.
-				1. Verify the Bayesian Regret matches serialized data if required.
 					1. Collect the method’s Bayesian Regret per Voter for the particular election if required.
-				1. Verify the Bayesian Regret per Voter matches serialized data if required.
 				1. Collect required IBR statistics:
 					1. Collect the IBR of Each Voter produced by this method for this election if required.
-				1. Verify the IBR of Each Voter matches serialized data if required.
 					1. Collect the arithmetic mean of the IBRs produced by this method for this election if required.
-				1. Verify the arithmetic mean of the IBRs matches serialized data if required.
 					1. Collect the standard deviation of the IBRs produced by this method for this election if required.
-				1. Verify the standard deviation of the IBRs matches serialized data if required.
 					1. Collect the fraction of Voters for Whom this method resulted in the least IBR for this election if required.
-				1. Verify the fraction of Voters matches serialized data if required.
 				1. Collect required Condorcet agreements:
 					1. Collect Condorecet Candidate agreement of this method for this election if required.
-				1. Verify the Bayesian Regret per Voter matches serialized data if required.
 					1. Collect True Condorecet Candidate agreement of this method for this election if required.
-				1. Verify the Bayesian Regret per Voter matches serialized data if required.
 	1. Analyze collected statistics if required:
 		1. For each voting method:
 			1. Collect Bayesian Regret statistics for this method from all elections if required.
-		1. Verify the Bayesian Regret statistics matches serialized data if required.
 			1. Collect IBR statistics for this method from all elections if required.
-		1. Verify the IBR statistics matches serialized data if required.
 			1. Collect Condorcet agreement rates for this method from all elections if required:
 				1. Collect the fraction of elections in which this method elects the Condorcet Candidate if required.
-			1. Verify the fraction matches serialized data if required.
 				1. Collect the fraction of elections in which this method elects the True Condorcet Candidate if required.
-			1. Verify the fraction matches serialized data if required.
+1. Compare generated data with serialized data if required.
+	1. Compare simulation data.
+		1. For each election:
+			1. Compare each election scenario's data.
+			1. Compare each voting method's information.
+	1. Compare statistical data.
+		1. For each election:
+			1. For each voting method:
+				1. Compare Bayesian Regret statistics:
+					1. Compare the method’s Bayesian Regret for the particular election.
+					1. Compare the method’s Bayesian Regret per Voter for the particular election.
+				1. Compare IBR statistics:
+					1. Compare the IBR of Each Voter produced by this method for this election.
+					1. Compare the arithmetic mean of the IBRs produced by this method for this election.
+					1. Compare the standard deviation of the IBRs produced by this method for this election.
+					1. Compare the fraction of Voters for Whom this method resulted in the least IBR for this election.
+				1. Compare Condorcet agreements:
+					1. Compare Condorecet Candidate agreement of this method for this election.
+					1. Compare True Condorecet Candidate agreement of this method for this election.
+	1. Compare analysis statistics:
+		1. For each voting method:
+			1. Compare Bayesian Regret statistics for this method from all elections.
+			1. Compare IBR statistics for this method from all elections.
+			1. Compare Condorcet agreement rates for this method from all elections:
+				1. Compare the fraction of elections in which this method elects the Condorcet Candidate.
+				1. Compare the fraction of elections in which this method elects the True Condorcet Candidate.
 1. Serialize data if required.
 1. Output requested results:
 	1. Collect requested results from the simulation(s) and/or associated statistics.